WWE News: WWE Fans Are Pushing Hard For AJ Styles To Main Event ‘Wrestlemania 33’

 Recently, WWE officials have been utilizing polls to see how the WWE Universe feels about certain topics while they cement their creative plans for Wrestlemania.
 More specifically, WWE officials may have been testing the waters for a face turn for The Phenomenal One.
 Regardless of what WWE was hoping to learn from the fans, but they’ve spoken loud and clear about where they want AJ Styles to be by Wrestlemania.

 In one of the polls, WWE directly asked the WWE Universe which WWE Superstar they believe should be in the main event of Wrestlemania 33.
-Surprisingly,forty percent of the fans voted for AJ Styles over the rest of the roster, which includes John Cena, The Undertaker, Finn Balor, Goldberg, and everyone else.
+Surprisingly, 40 percent of the fans voted for AJ Styles over the rest of the roster, which includes John Cena, The Undertaker, Finn Balor, Goldberg, and everyone else.

-If that’s not a huge indication of the support the WWE Universe has for Styles, a more recent poll asked them if he or Kevin Owens has been the better respective World Champion for Raw or SmackDown since the brand split and the WWE Champion won the poll with ninety-one percent of the vote.
+If that’s not a huge indication of the support the WWE Universe has for Styles, a more recent poll asked them if he or Kevin Owens has been the better respective World Champion for Raw or SmackDown since the brand split and the WWE Champion won the poll with 99 percent of the vote.
 To be clear, the fact that Styles won isn’t surprising, but the fact that he won so dominantly did surprise a lot of people.

 AJ Styles dropping the WWE Championship to John Cena at the WWE Royal Rumble PPV isn’t written in stone.
 It’s been reported that their feud may continue into the WWE Elimination Chamber for a two out of three falls match to determine the man who will go into Wrestlemania 33 as the WWE Champion.